 - 1. Regular Season Games are played on a 48-minute continuous clock with two 24-minute halves, unless one team gains a 35-point advantage which will end the game unless teams agree to continue without changing the score.
-The clock stops for halftime, injuries, and the Officials' discretion. - a.
-EXCEPTION: The clock will stop on all first downs, out of bounds, incomplete passes, touchdowns, or a change of possession IF the game is within 8 points in the final 1 minute of the second half.
-The clock will continue to run on a PUNT until the ball is placed at the 40-yard line. - Halftime is 2 minutes. - 3.
-Each time the ball is spotted, a team has 30 seconds to snap the ball. - Each team has one 60-second timeout per half.
+The clock stops for halftime, injuries and the Officials' discretion. - 2.
+Halftime is 2 minutes. - 3.
+Each time the ball is spotted, a team has 30 seconds to snap the ball. - 4.
+Each team has one 60-second timeout per half.
 They do not carry over. - 5.
 Officials can stop the clock at their discretion. - 6.
-In the event of an injury, the clock will stop then restart when the injured player is removed from the field of play. - If the score is tied at the end of regulation play, the game is over.
-In tournament play, an overtime period will be used to determine a winner.
-Overtime format, when applicable, is as follows: - a.
+In the event of an injury, the clock will stop then restart when the injured player is removed from the field of play. - 7.
+In the last minute of regulation, the game clock will stop on a first down until the ball is set by the official at which time the official will blow the whistle to mark the ball ready for play and restart the clock - 8.
+If the score is tied at the end of regulation play, an overtime period will be used to determine a winner.
+Overtime format, for playoffs only, is as follows: - a.
 Home team calls the toss to determine the team that chooses to be on offense or defense first. - i.
 If a second round of overtime must be played, the team that lost the coin toss will get to choose offense or defense for the start of the second round of overtime.
-This process continues with teams alternating who gets to choose to be on offense or defense to start out during every round of overtime. - b.
+This process continues with teams alternating who gets to choose to be on offense or defense to start out during every round of overtime. - ii.
+The referee will determine which end of the field the overtime will take place on. - b.
 Each team will take turns getting one (1) play from the defense's 5-yard line for one point or the defense's 10-yard line for two points.
 Whether to go for one or two points is up to the offensive team.
 Whether or not the team that begins on offense converts the team that started on defense gets a chance on offense to win or tie by converting a one- or two-point play of their own. - i.
 Example: Team A starts on offense and chooses to go for one point from the 5-yard line and is successful.
 Team B is then on offense and can choose to either go for one point from the 5-yard line to tie and force a second round of overtime or to go for two points from the 10-yard line for the win. - ii.
 If the second team on offense in an overtime round fails to beat or match the team that went first, the team that went first wins. - c.
 Starting with the 2nd overtime, both teams must "go for two" from the 10-yard line. - d.
-Starting with the 3rd overtime, each team will get 1 play from the 5-yard line going out from the endzone.
+Starting with the 3rd overtime, each team will get 1 play from the 5 yard line going out from the endzone.
 The team with the most yards will be the winner.
 The team with the most yards will be awarded 1 point added to their final score. - e.
 Final Score will be recorded to include all points scored for each team. - f.
-All regulation period rules and penalties are in effect. - q.
-There are no timeouts. - h.
+All regulation period rules and penalties are in effect. - g.
+There are no timeouts.
+Each team will be afforded one (1) 'coaches challenge' for the entire overtime session.
+Challenge MUST be a misapplication of a rule.
+NOT a judgement call by the official. - h.
 Each team has one rules challenge for the entire overtime session.